-How much money can I save if I quit smoking?
+1. Smoking: How much money can you save if you quit?

 Health benefits aside (and we won’t lecture you on that front), the cost of cigarettes quickly adds up.
 If you’re a regular smoker like 20% of Canadians, you may be shocked by the amount you’re spending if you actually do the math.
 (One pack of cigarettes a day at an average price of $11 per pack equals $4,015 a year!
 Check out our Budget Calculator to find out how much other "harmless" expenses are actually costing you.)
 Now think about everything else you could do with that money and ask yourself if you can forgo the nicotine fix.